-With the East Coast now bracing for a winter storm that could dump potentially historic amounts of snow on the Washington area on Friday, many DC residents are asking a crucial question: Will I be able to sled down Capitol Hill without fear of imprisonment?
+Whenever it snows in the Washington area, many DC residents looking to do something outdoors on their sudden day off ask themselves a crucial question: Will I be able to sled down Capitol Hill without fear of imprisonment?

-The answer this winter is, for the first time in 140 years, “yes.”
-The notorious Capitol Hill sledding ban—which dated back to 1876 but was only regularly enforced after 9/11—was eliminated in the $1.15 trillion omnibus spending bill Congress passed law last month to keep the government running through 2016.
+The answer, as of 2016, after 140 years, became “yes.”
+The notorious Capitol Hill sledding ban—which dated back to 1876 but was only regularly enforced after 9/11—was eliminated in the $1.15 trillion omnibus spending bill Congress passed law in December 2015 to keep the government running through 2016.

 The Great Sled Uprising convinced congressional leaders to rewrite the rules governing the Capitol campus, and after several months of deliberations, the final version of the spending bill that President Obama signed into law included language instructing Capitol Police officers to give sledders the appropriate leeway: